 "So BRL-CAD is at the heart of SLAD's contributions to Army studies, live-fire test and evaluation, a host of major acquisition decisions, and even data tools that operational forces use in weaponeering, which is their pre-mission selecting of an optimum munition load to carry with them into an upcoming fight," he said.

-C. Sean Morrison, from SLAD's Software Development Branch has worked on BRL-CAD for more than a decade.
+Page 2 of 3 - C. Sean Morrison, from SLAD's Software Development Branch has worked on BRL-CAD for more than a decade.
 He began working at ARL as a summer student in 1998.

 "The CAD industry is 'big' to say the least — about $6 billion last year, if I recall correctly," said Morrison.
 "Nearly everything around you — your computer, chair, desk, pen, phone, car and house — was modeled and built with the help of CAD software.
 The industry is about the same size as the computer gaming industry, but isn't as visible since it's not something you'd likely use at home.
 It's complicated software that usually requires lots of training."